DECODEproject/decode-app/README.md

 ### `yarn run-ios`

-Compile a native iOS app, start an iOS emulator and deploy the app.
+Compile a native iOS app, start an iOS simulator and deploy the app.
 The Javascript code will be served by the Metro bundler.

+The default simulator hardcoded in React Native is the iPhone X, be sure to have it installed in your XCode or use the --simulator parameter to specify another:
+`yarn run-ios --simulator "iPhone 11 Pro Max"`

 ### `yarn run-android`